idavis/idavis.github.io/_posts/2019-11-14-remote-iot-edge-development-and-vm-templates.md

 You will likely want to [Start/Stop VMs during off-hours solution in Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-solution-vm-management) to save money while you aren't working on the VM.

-You can configure a DNS name for your VM in the VM IP settings so that you can address your VM in a better way that IP such as `myiotedgedev.northeurope.cloudapp.azure.com`.
+You can configure a DNS name for your VM in the VM IP settings so that you can address your VM in a better way than IP such as `myiotedgedev.northeurope.cloudapp.azure.com`.

 When creating the VM template, you'll likely want to configure [/etc/skel](http://www.linfo.org/etc_skel.html) to configure the environment when new VM instances are created from the template.